devmoran/gravelpit/README.md

 Gravelpit manual
 ==============

-#### Unique, high-quality sounds for creative projects
-Gravelpit provides bundles of sounds for use in your games, web interfaces, smartphone apps or whatever else.
+Gravelpit is a service which offers unique, high-quality sounds for creative projects.
+Simply, it provides bundles of sounds for use in your games, web interfaces, smartphone apps or whatever else.
+This manual comprises the FAQs to support the site.

 ## Purpose
 This repo will contain technical documentation to support Gravelpit (http://www.gravelpit.co).
 The aim is to put together a mini-manual of some basic principles on audio for the digital world and how best to implement it.